-Perhaps one of the biggest advantages of marketing automation is its ability to analyse metrics and condense them into an easily-readable report that can be translated to ROI reports.
-Most marketing automation software will track costs per lead, pipeline value, click-through rate and the highly-coveted conversion rate.
+Perhaps one of the biggest advantages of marketing automation is its ability to analyze metrics and condense them into an easily readable report that can be translated to ROI reports.
+Most marketing automation software will track costs per lead, pipeline value, click-through rate, and the highly-coveted conversion rate.

 In a study done by Marketo & Ascend 2 called “Marketing Automation Strategies for Sustaining Success,” 70 percent of those who called themselves very successful marketing automation users said that they valued the ability to track conversion rates above all.